This post about celiac symptoms contains affiliate links.

 Celiac disease is a real disease with serious health consequences if not treated.
 The only known treatment option is adherence to a strict gluten-free diet.

-Please be reminded that I am not a doctor nor should information in this post be misconstrued as a means of diagnosis.
-Please read my blog disclosures and disclaimers and use this celiac symptom checklist to talk with your doctor, nutritionist, dietician and/or health coach to uncover if celiac disease is behind your health conditions.
+I am not a doctor nor should information in this post be used to diagnose any disorder.
+Please read my disclosures and disclaimers.
+If you suffer from one or more of these symptoms, please use this post as an opportunity to talk with your doctor, nutritionist, dietician and/or certified health coach.

 1. Abdominal pain